bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.5.2 &mdash; 05 of January &mdash; , 2021 =

+* Tweak: Include compatibility with PHP 8+
+* Fix: Make sure WordPress 5.6+ administration proper display fields.
+* Fix: Menu icon is properly displayed on version of WordPress 5.5 or higher

 = 0.5.1 &mdash; 29 of June, 2020 =